OdinMB/SanguinusVtM/README.md

 -- Join with saved characters and NPCs (at the same time, if you want)<br/>
 -- Get automatic prompts for declaring and resolving actions<br/>
 -- Define automatic timeouts to make sure that scenes run smoothly<br/>
--- Pause timers and continue timers at any time<br/>
+-- Pause timers and continue timers at any point<br/>
 -- Skip players if they don't respond in time (or because you feel like it)<br/>
 -- Perform ini rolls and get ini rankings automatically (ties are decided by ini modifiers and then a coin flip).<br/>
 -- Decide if inis should be rolled each round or only once.<br/>
--- Manage additional actions from Celerity<br/>
+-- Automatically manage additional actions from Celerity<br/>
 -- Display combat summaries with combatants and next actions<br/>
 -- Manage several battles in different channels at the same time
 - **Blood bonds**<br/>